YehudaWieder/EncryptionProject_level_2/README.md

 # EncryptionProject level 2

 ## Description
-EncryptionProject is a Python-based tool for encrypting and decrypting files and images using various encryption techniques, including both traditional and advanced methods.
+EncryptionProject is a Python-based tool for encrypting and decrypting files and images using various encryption techniques with advanced methods.
 ## Project Structure

 - **main.py**: The main script that orchestrates the program.